spoud/kafka-training-practice/kafka-exercises/6.2-java-avro-clients/README.md

-# Java CLients with AVRO
+# Java Clients with AVRO

 In this exercise you will work with